MRadekTCZ/MRB-Debug-Probe/README.md

 1. Open the `UartExample.plecs` file.
 2. Copy the *MRB Debug Probe* subsystem together with the UART Serial block into your project.
 3. Turn off the external mode: *Coder options -> Target -> External mode -> Off*
+4. Both Debug subsystem and UART serial block should be under task with 1e-3s execution time.
-4. Run the EXE file or Python script.
+5. Run the EXE file or Python script.
 (It can take up to 30 seconds to start a program, so be patient)
-5. Click **Start Plot** to view live Plecs data.
+6. Click **Start Plot** to view live Plecs data.
 (After starting, it may take 10 second for plotter to appear)
-6. Choose **Save CSV: Yes** to log CSV data.
+7. Choose **Save CSV: Yes** to log CSV data.
-7. Input values, gain values, axis limits, and window size can be changed online.
+8. Input values, gain values, axis limits, and window size can be changed online.
-8. To change the number of active (plotted) channels, turn the window with the scope off and start it again (you don’t need to turn off the whole program).
+9. To change the number of active (plotted) channels, turn the window with the scope off and start it again (you don’t need to turn off the whole program).
-9. Gain values are changed online with every refresh cycle
+10. Gain values are changed online with every refresh cycle
-10. Input values are not changed online, you must click **Update Inputs** to assign new input values
+11. Input values are not changed online, you must click **Update Inputs** to assign new input values
-11. Remember that data is sent as uint16, so all floats are parsed to integers.
+12. Remember that data is sent as uint16, so all floats are parsed to integers.
 If you want to keep decimal number, you have to multiply them by gain *k* from plecs side and divide it by gain *1/k* on debug program side

 ---